samuelfchen/rda-1/README.md

 Recursive Delimited Array, or RDA, is a text-encoding format for a data container, for storing and transporting structured data in a text form.

-Unlike XML and JSON, RDA container is **schema-less**, meaning the same container can be used for storing any structured data of any application.
+Unlike XML and JSON, RDA container is **schema-less**, meaning the same container can be used for storing any structured data from any application.

 > *An RDA container is like a plain box that has an unlimited number of pockets for freely storing "any stuff", whereas an XML or JSON container is like a wallet, which has specific places for storing coins, notes, and cards.*